PHOTO #1: A contractor crew replaces the bulb on a street light on Loop 463 near Main Street.

 Residents who like to ride Loop 463, particularly at night, were likely pleased to see crews replacing lightbulbs last week.
 A recent payment from TxDOT allowed the City of Victoria Public Works to replace burned-out or outdated bulbs along the loop.
-Once the new LED lighting is fully operational, residents will enjoy greater safety and visibility.
+Thanks to the new LED lighting, residents will enjoy greater safety and visibility.

 How many light bulbs were replaced?